microsoft/hands-on-lab-functions/docs/workshop.md

 # Login to Azure :
 # --tenant : Optional | In case your Azure account has access to multiple tenants

-# Option 1 : Local Environment
+# Option 1 : Local Environment or Dev Container
 az login --tenant <yourtenantid or domain.com>
 # Option 2 : Github Codespace : you might need to specify --use-device-code parameter to ease the az cli authentication process
 az login --use-device-code --tenant <yourtenantid or domain.com>